AlexanderVlDubinin/project_it_blog/README.md

 The application implements a single dynamic Dashboard based on **Livewire v4.4.4** components.
 The page content is fully adapted to one of the **4 user roles**, providing each with a unique operational hub.

-All interactive tables are equipped with reactive AJAX pagination **"Show more"** (Show more), displays a counter for the total number of records and hides the button when the data is fully loaded.
+All interactive tables are equipped with reactive AJAX pagination **"Show more"**, displays a counter for the total number of records and hides the button when the data is fully loaded.

 ### 👤 Role: User (Regular reader)
 * **Personal activity statistics:** Card with automatic calculation: